andypeel/katacoda-scenarios/build-a-ReactJS-UI/step1.md

 ## Dependencies
-We are starting a fresh development environment with all the dependencies installed:
+We are starting a fresh development environment with all the dependencies we need installed:
 - Ubuntu Linux
 - npm
 - Node.js